Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 large number of switches (up to 4096 in theory, but you'll probably max out your computing resources much earlier.)

-It's important to remember that Ethernet bridges (also known as learning switches) flood broadcast packets.
-This means that if your network has loops or multiple paths in it, it will not work with any of these default controllers.

 If you want to use your own controller, you can easily create a custom subclass of `Controller()` and pass it into Mininet.
 An example can be seen in `mininet.controller.NOX()`, which invokes NOX classic with a